 We believe that Open Rescue extends far beyond the moment in time where an animal is rescued.
 It involves community building for support, protests in response to rescues, animal care, press work, etc...
 While we believe that Open Rescue is a form of activism anyone can undertake, it is critical that people are trained correctly as open rescue can pose serious health and legal risks.
 We offer trainings at least once or twice a year in the SF Bay Area for those who are interested in joining the Open Rescue Network.
 Our goal is thousands of open rescue teams across the world.

-DxE has released eleven open rescues thus far:
+DxE has released thirteen open rescues thus far:

 Mei’s story: Whole Foods and Certified Humane Fraud (Jan 2015)